 There’s no special diagnosis involved in examining Epstein Pearls.
 Doctors will be able to tell if the cysts are benign by doing a physical examination.
 He might examine your newborn’s mouth to look for signs of any protruding teeth.
 This is a rare case and is different from the bumps you normally see associated with Epstein Pearls.

 No treatment is required for Epstein Pearls in infants.
 The cysts rupture and go away on their own in a matter of weeks.
 Sometimes, they shrink gradually instead of rupturing.
 If you’re having trouble feeding your baby or your infant is in constant pain, then you should consult a paediatrician and let the doctor have a look.
 According to the UCLA School of Dentistry, over 90% of newborns develop these bumps.

 When Do Epstein Pearls Go Away?

-Epstein Pearls on baby’s gums take a few weeks to go away.
+Epstein Pearls on the baby’s gums take a few weeks to go away.
 If the bumps are very small, it may just take a few days.
-Boys and girls alike experience Epstein pearls in their infancy.
+Boys and girls alike experience Epstein Pearls in their infancy.

 You should visit a doctor if you notice the bumps do not decrease in size or don’t go away in a few weeks.
 Also, visit a doctor if your baby is in terrible pain, doesn’t stop crying or has become irritable.